spawnmarvel/azure-functions/README.md

 ```

-## Logging, alerts and logic app
+## Logging and log analytics (Kusto)

-Use logging.level as normal
+* Use logging.level as normal in the code
+* Create a log analytics workspace

-Applictions insight enable, select or make a loganalytics workspace
+* Enable Applictions insight on the function app , select the loganalytics workspace

+## Alerts and logic app